Denegal/Opslog/docs/Installation.rst

 Once the initial installation is complete, the program can be run from anywhere on the system using the shortcut alias 'opslog'.
-This is due to an alias being created in the /etc/profile.d/ directory in the opslog_data.sh file.
+This is due to an alias being created in the /etc/profile.d/ directory in the opslog_alias.sh file.

 If for any reason this does not work and users are unable to use the 'opslog' shortcut after installation, you can manually create this alias by adding the line::